noirscape/noirscape.github.io/_posts/2017-06-27-gaming-is-a-real-job.md

 --

-Anyway, I hope that was a good discussion and counterargumenting towards this type of opinion.
+Anyway, I hope that was a good discussion and a good rebuttal towards these opinions.
 While I may not run a popular YouTube channel or anything like that, I do feel that when it comes to content creators on YouTube that they should be able to make a living of it, if the situation allows for it.
 Calling it not a real job when it's clear that these people can put the same amount of effort into it as someone who does have a real job, is not only insulting towards the content creator, but also towards people who do have 'real jobs'.

 Header image by DaGoldenEdits [WikiMedia Commons](https://commons.wikimedia.org/wiki/File:YouTube_Gaming%27s_Symbol.jpg).
-WikiMedia does not neccesarily support any views expressed in this article.
+WikiMedia does not necessarily support any views expressed in this article.
 Header Image under CC-BY-SA 4.0, used in the belief of fair use.